Questions to Discuss with a Prospective Psychedelic Facilitator

 [Note: An adverse event is any adverse reaction during or after a psychedelic experience requiring psychiatric, medical, or psychological care.
 Examples include suicidal ideation, suicidality, panic attacks, Hallucinogen Persisting Perception Disorder (HPPD), toxicity, psychotic episodes, overdose, cardiovascular disease, hypertension, and others.]

-• How many adverse events have occurred for someone for whom you’ve been facilitating, including adverse events that occurred during the integration process?
+• How many adverse events have occurred for someone for whom you've been facilitating, including adverse events that occurred during the psychedelic integration process?
 For each of them, tell me: when did they happen, why do you believe they happened, what if anything did you learn as a result, what if any changes did you make to your procedures afterwards, and do you believe those changes have been effective?

-Rationale for asking these questions and answers that may raise red flags: That an adverse event may have happened does not, by itself, mean that your prospective facilitator is inept or unethical.
+That an adverse event may have happened does not, by itself, mean that your prospective facilitator is inept or unethical.
 But a refusal or reluctance to talk about them or to explain plans to reduce their likelihood should cause concern.
 An experienced facilitator who claims that no adverse events have ever occurred on their watch should be regarded with suspicion

 • What is your plan if I need emergency medical attention during or after my journey?
 How did you formulate this plan?
 Has this plan been vetted by any medical professional?
 If not, why not?

-Rationale for asking these questions and answers that may raise red flags: A variety of emergencies may arise during and after a psychedelic journey.
+A variety of emergencies may arise during and after a psychedelic journey.
 Your facilitator should understand this, have a detailed plan in place for how they’d respond, and be willing to share that plan with you in detail.
 As you listen to it or read it, think through the plan’s thoroughness and likely effectiveness.

 Disciplinary and legal history: